redFrik/udk18-Discrete_Structures/udk171026/README.md

 Pdef(\ping1).stop;  //stop the sequencer that we stored with the name \ping1 in a Pdef

-//two sequences - starts in sync but then drifts apart (
+//two sequences - starts in sync but then drifts apart
+//because the second sequencer have a pattern with 5 frequencies while the first only 4 (
 Pdef(\ping1, PmonoArtic(\avping,  //same as above
     \freq, Pseq([300, 400, 600, 533], inf),